-(1) An owner who desires Special Assessment of Historic Property pursuant to ORS 358.505 must submit an application for Special Assessment to the State Historic Preservation Officer (SHPO) on forms approved and supplied by the SHPO.
-The appli-

-(a) Be postmarked no earlier than January 1 and no later than 12 midnight of April 1 of the calendar year preceding the tax year an owner wishes the Special Assessment to begin, or if hand delivered, must be received by the SHPO by 5 p.m. on April 1 of the calendar year preceding the tax year the owner wishes Special Assessment to begin;

-(A) For historic property acquired after March 1 and before July 1 preceding the first tax year for which an owner wishes the special assessment, the application may be made within 30 days after the date of acquisition;
+- (1) An owner who desires Special Assessment of Historic Property pursuant to ORS 358.505 must submit an application for Special Assessment to the State Historic Preservation Officer (SHPO) on forms approved and supplied by the SHPO.
+The application form will include consent for access to and viewing of the property, interior and exterior, by the SHPO, SHPO staff, and the HARC.
+The application must: - (a) Be postmarked no earlier than January 1 and no later than 12 midnight of April 1 of the calendar year preceding the tax year an owner wishes the Special Assessment to begin, or if hand delivered, must be received by the SHPO by 5 p.m. on April 1 of the calendar year preceding the tax year the owner wishes Special Assessment to begin; - (A) For historic property acquired after March 1 and before July 1 preceding the first tax year for which an owner wishes the

-(B) When making an application under paragraph(1)(a)(A) of this section, an owner shall provide proof that the property was acquired after March 1.

-(b) Be accompanied by an original computer printout of the County Assessor's current statement of the subject property's assessed value.
+- special assessment, the application may be made within 30 days after the date of acquisition; - (B) When making an application under paragraph(1)(a)(A) of this section, an owner shall provide proof that the property was acquired after March 1. - (b) Be accompanied by an original computer printout of the County Assessor's current statement of the subject property's assessed value.
 If an application is for only part of a property currently listed in the assessor's rolls, or if a total property value is to be divided upon approval of an application, an owner must request the county assessor to provide the assessed value of that part of the property which is subject to the application.
 In this case the assessor must initial the statement of assessed value on the application form, or provide a letter that states the assessed value of the property that is subject to the application.
-In any case, an application must contain or be accompanied by written information or other documents that enable an owner, the assessor, the HARC and the SHPO to clearly understand the extent and current assessed value of the property that is subject to the application;

-(c) Be accompanied by a nonrefundable application fee of one-fifth of one percent (.002) of the real market value of the property subject to the application.
+In any case, an application must contain or be accompanied by written information or other documents that enable an owner, the assessor, the HARC and the SHPO to clearly understand the extent and current assessed value of the property that is subject to the application; - (c) Be accompanied by a nonrefundable application fee of one-fifth of one percent (.002) of the real market value of the property subject to the application.
 The value to be used when computing the fee is the value of land and improvements combined.

-EXAMPLE: The fee for a property with a real market value of \$12,470 for land and \$41,380 for improvements would be: $$53,850 \times .002 =$ \$107.70.
+EXAMPLE: The fee for a property with a real market value of \$12,470 for land and \$41,380 for improvements would be: \$53,850 X .002 = \$107.70.
 The fee must be paid by certified check or money order made payable to the Oregon State Parks and Recreation Department;